A Brief History

 Yuishinkai is interpreted as “in the pursuit of the understanding of Budo, only the heart, spirit and mind exist.”

-This Yuishin Kai open hand system forms part of the Ryukyu Kobujutsu approach and way of thinking in Bujutsu and the Ryukyu Kobujutsu approach and way form part of the Karates way and method in Bujutsu, thus inextricably linking them together.
+This Yuishin Kai open hand system forms part of the Ryukyu Kobujutsu approach and way of thinking in Bujutsu (weapon training) This unique approach integrates the open hand training & weapon training into one holistic system.
+Each one complimenting the other.

 The overlaps and affinities are many, and it was Sensei Inoue’s vision that both are necessary and are as one and should be studied in conjunction with each other to fully understand this and become the complete approach in fighting and authentic Bujutsu

 The primary influence for Sensei Inoue in the creation of Yuishin Kai karate was Yasuhiro Konishi (1993-1982) the founder of Ryobu Kai and a close friend of both Seiko Fujita and Shinken Taira.
-Konishi was a man of high energy and studied his Karate mainly from Gichin Funakoshi (Nihon Karate Kyokai) in Tokyo and Kenwa Mabuni (Shito Ryu) in Osaka.
+Konishi was a energetic man and studied his Karate mainly from Gichin Funakoshi (Nihon Karate Kyokai) in Tokyo and Kenwa Mabuni (Shito Ryu) in Osaka.

-As well as his passion for kata, he had a fondness for Kumite, which he displayed undiminished by the passing of age and time.
+As well as his passion for kata, he had a fondness for Kumite, which he displayed undiminished into his old age.

 Konishi liked to combine blocking with punching and kicking simultaneously, and this can be found much in the Yuishin Kai syllabus.
 He felt Karate too linear and Aikido too circular and his training drills reflect much the principles of Nan Ban Sato Ryu.